 How long does it take to get one?

-It usually takes around 5 weeks, but several times a year I get real busy with kayak design and the waiting time is more like 8-10 weeks.
+The waiting time is around 16+ weeks.
 Repairs usually take around 2 weeks to get through the shop.
 Due to time constraints because of my design career I am limited to making only 50 RivrStyx in a given year.
 So I get pretty back ordered sometimes.
 You can call or e-mail me if you are thinking about ordering and I can give you a realistic prediction on a due date.